 If you want to develop skills in security management, this is the programme for you.
-Security management is an increasingly important dimension of government and public policy, with direct benefit to economic security and social wellbeing, so your skills will be in demand.
+Security management is an increasingly important dimension of government and public policy.
+It has direct benefit to economic security and social wellbeing, so your skills will be in demand.

-In the Master of International Security you’ll learn the principles, theory and practice of international security.
-You will also carry out independent research and planning in a security context.
-Our committed and supportive staff will encourage you to pursue your intellectual and professional interests and develop your own area of specialisation.
-You’ll also benefit from our close relationships with partner agencies in the security sector.
+You will carry out independent research in a security context.
+This will enable you to develop your own area of specialisation.
+You will also benefit from our close relationships with partner agencies in the security sector.